Maxwell-P/Academic-Langchain-Q_A-System/README.md

-Academic Langchain Q&A System that processes Txt and CSV files using natural language processing and can answer any query for an Academic Database.
+I developed a Langchain Q&A System that processes TXT and CSV files using natural language processing, enabling it to efficiently answer queries for an Academic Database.
+This project leverages Langchain to enhance information retrieval and accessibility for educational data.